CianMclennan/resume-site/src/index.md

 <footer>

-This page uses no Javascript and is hand-coded using Sass, [Open Props](https://open-props.style/) & Markdown.
+This page uses no JavaScript and is hand-coded using Sass, [Open Props](https://open-props.style/) & Markdown.

 You can view the source for this website on [GitHub](https://github.com/CianMclennan/resume-site).